learn-co-curriculum/phase-3-reading-error-messages/README.md

 This is a [Ruby Error Type](http://www.ruby-doc.org/core-2.2.0/Exception.html).

 You've solved games of *Clue* with less information.
-This is my favorite part of programming, debugging, fixing errors.
+This is one of the best parts of programming: debugging and fixing errors.
 It's like you're a detective solving a crime.
 The only bad thing is that more often than not, you're also the criminal that caused the error in the first place.

-Errors are clues, reading them is the interpreter telling you what to do to fix the program and move on.
+Errors are clues, and reading them is the interpreter telling you what to do to fix the program and move on.

 ## Four Common Error Types